-Upon completion of all formalities, the Consular Section prepares an official report of death (Consular Report of Death Abroad) based upon the local death certificate.
+Upon completion of all formalities, the Consular Section of the U.S. Embassy prepares an official report of death (Consular Report of Death Abroad) based upon the local death certificate.

 If you require more certified copies at any time, they can be obtained through the Department of State, Passport Services, Correspondence Branch.
-Please click here, for information about how to make a request is available.
+Please click here, for information about how to make a request for additional certified copies.

 For more information on deaths of American citizens abroad, please visit the Department of State webpage.